AdrianP873/heroic/README.md

 - If modify heroic-api/templates/python_pipe.yml, have CI lint/validate the yaml and upload it to s3 bucket
 - Template, package, test and deploy application chart
 - Created heroic-api bucket manually, need to TF this.
 Not sure where heroic-api-sam bucket is being created, but needs to be deleted and use heroic-api with prefix instead.
+- Fix bug where App returns 'app created successfully" even when it isn't e.g. when passing in a Git Repo that doesn't exist or is not authorized to access.

 ## Design Decisions
 - Monorepo vs Polyrepo